rickydangc/rickydangc.github.io/_includes/about/en.md

 > Be a better man.

 My name is Chong(翀) Dang (党), which means always keep moving forward in Chinese.

-My past 20+ years have been a long great journey.
 I always love trying new things and gaining new experiences.

 ##### Before 24 - My stories in China